SubZtep/gif-animation-preview/readme.txt

 No, everything is happening on the fly.
 Once you deactivate, you get back your original posts (fyi it stores your settings in wp_options table, as usual)

 == Changelog ==

+= 1.7 =
+* Preload images on non-mobile browsers
+* Faster load (less js, includes at the bottom)
+* Upgrade imagesLoaded plugin to v3.1.8

 = 1.6.1 =
 * Better PHP 5.0 compatibility